-- Raise the deck lock lever handle on each side of the carrier frame and pull out to release carrier frame for tilting action. - Using the carrier frame lift handle, raise deck to the TILT-UP position and insert the deck hook into the tilt-up latch on the tractor body.
+- 1. Raise the deck lock lever handle on each side of the carrier frame and pull out to release carrier frame for tilting action. - 2.
+Using the carrier frame lift handle (or tilt bar), raise deck to the TILT-UP position and insert the deck hook into the tilt-up latch on the tractor body.